DanielYubinFan/Kernel_Modules_Coverage/README.md

-## To caculate the code coverage of a linux kernel module by GCOV & LCOV
+## To calculate the code coverage of a linux kernel module by GCOV & LCOV

 Let me take e1000 network driver module as an example.
 The path of its code in linux source package is /linux-x.x.x/drivers/net/ethernet/intel/e1000.